Ballon d’Or 2021: Messi wins award for seventh time to pull two clear of eternal rival Ronaldo

 The Polish frontman had been the favourite to collect a Golden Ball in 2020, but France Football opted against handing out an award last year during the coronavirus pandemic.

-Chelsea midfielder Jorginho had been fancied by many to challenge for first place, having won the Champions League with his club and Euro 2020 with Italy, but it was not to be.
+Chelsea midfielder Jorginho had been fancied by many to challenge for first place, having won the Champions League with his club and Euro 2020 with Italy, but it was not to be as he took a bronze medal.

 Karim Benzema was also unable to stake a strong enough claim to force his way into contention despite enjoying an impressive run of form for Real Madrid and returning to the France fold.